Health Savings Accounts (HSAs)

 Per IRS rules, if you are under the age of 65 and are covered by a qualified High Deductible Health Plan (HDHP) you may be eligible to open an account.
-However, if you are claimed as a dependent by another person or enrolled in Medicare, you are not eligible to participate in a HSA.
+However, if you are claimed as a dependent by another person or enrolled in Medicare, you are not eligible to participate.

 - Contributions are tax-deductible

 - Funds may be rolled over each year